kartoza/docker-helpers/README.md

 * **dps** - List all running containers.
 Short hand for docker ps -a.
 * **drmc** - Remove all stopped containers.
 * **drmi** - Remove all images that have no tags.
+* **dstart** - Start all exited containers.
+Typically you want to do this after a host reboot.